AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 should be able to self compile with the appropriate OS support on the target computer.

 An IOLIB is included that is supports CP/M operating system calls.

+A test programme for the Byte Sieve.c benchmark is included and runs on a 20MHz TMS99105A in 18 seconds.